 \section{Abstract}

-Considering an $N$-level system interacting factorizably with a continuous spectrum, we derive analytical expressions for the bound states and the dynamical evolution within this single-excitation Friedrichs model by using the projection operator formalism.
+Considering an $N$-level system interacting factorizably with a continuous spectrum, we derive expressions for the bound states and the dynamical evolution within this single-excitation Friedrichs model by using the projection operator formalism.
 First, we establish explicit criteria to determine the number of bound states, whose existence suppresses the complete spontaneous decay of the system.
-Second, we derive the open system's dissipative dynamics, which is naturally described by an energy-independent non-Hermitian Hamiltonian in the Markovian limit.
-As an example, we apply our framework to an atomic chain embedded in a photonic crystal waveguide, uncovering a rich variety of decay dynamics and realizing an anti-$\mathcal{PT}$-symmetric Hamiltonian in the system's evolution.
+Second, we derive the open system's decay dynamics, which is naturally described by an energy-independent non-Hermitian Hamiltonian in the Markovian limit.
+As an example, we apply our framework to a two-level atomic chain side-coupled to a photonic lattice, uncovering a rich variety of decay dynamics and realizing an anti-$\mathcal{PT}$-symmetric Hamiltonian in the system's evolution.